rajnishtripathi2001/QuadB-backend/readme.md

 ## Usage
 1. Open the browser
-2. Go to the server address (default: http://localhost:5000)
+2. Go to the server address (default: http://localhost:5000) to see the web application.

-3. Run Index.html file in frontend folder to see the data in the browser.
+## Deployed version
+The web application is deployed on Heroku.
+You can access it [here](/).

 ## Dependencies
 - Node.js